sogebot/sogeBot/docs/_master/commands/custom-commands.md

 ## Command filters

-You can add filter for commands through UI
+You can add filter for commands through UI.
+All filters are checked by **javascript** engine.

 ### Available filters